-Limitations on benefits provisions in income tax treaties generally prevent third country residents (unless the treaty contains a derivative benefits rule) and others that do not have a substantial nexus to the treaty country from obtaining treaty benefits.
+Limitations on benefits (LOB) provisions in income tax treaties generally prevent third country residents (unless the treaty contains a derivative benefits rule) and others that do not have a substantial nexus to the treaty country from obtaining treaty benefits.
 For example, a foreign corporation may not be entitled to a reduced rate of withholding unless a minimum percentage of its owners are citizens or residents of the United States or the treaty country.
-Foreign entities that are residents of a country whose income tax treaty with the United States contains a limitation on benefits article are eligible for treaty benefits only if they satisfy one of the objective tests under the limitation on benefits article or obtain a favorable discretionary determination from the U.S. competent authority.
+Foreign entities that are residents of a country whose income tax treaty with the United States contains an LOB article are eligible for treaty benefits only if they satisfy one of the objective tests under the LOB article or obtain a favorable discretionary determination from the U.S. competent authority.